quanghuynguyen1902/df-sol/README.md

 Once you're ready to share your dApp with other people, you may want to deploy it to a live network.
 This way others can access an instance that's not running locally on your system.

-The "mainnet" Solana network deals with real money, but there are separate "devnet" networks that do not.
+The `mainnet` Solana network deals with real money, but there are separate `devnet` networks that do not.

-To deploy to the devnet network, follow these steps:
+To deploy to the `devnet` network, follow these steps:

 1. **Configure Solana URL to Devnet**
     ```shell